shiyuhang0/prisma-dege-functions/README.md

 1. Go to [TiDB Cloud](https://tidbcloud.com/) and create a serverless tier cluster.
 2. Navigate to your serverless tier cluster's dashboard.
-3. Click **Connect** to set a password, you can also build the connect string with this pattern `mysql://USER:PASSWORD@HOST:PORT/edge_function?sslaccept=strict`.
+3. Click **Connect** to set a password, you can also build the prisma connect string with this pattern `mysql://USER:PASSWORD@HOST:PORT/edge_function?sslaccept=strict`.

 ![tidbcloud-connect.png](img/connect.png)